VCDN-2025/prog6221-poe-part-1-ST10329226/README.md

             ```bash
             CybersecurityChatbot.exe
             ```
-        * If using Visual Studio, you can simply run the application by pressing `Ctrl+F5`.
+        * If using Visual Studio, run the application by pressing `Ctrl+F5`.

     2. Interact with the Chatbot:
         * The chatbot will display a welcome message and prompt you to enter your name.